 NEET 2026 Preparation

 - Be thorough with the NEET syllabus – It is expected that the NEET 2026 syllabus will be the same as last year.
-Hence, they must go through the syllabus of NEET and check and prepare for the additional areas which they have not studied at their Class 11 and Class 12.
+Hence, they must go through the syllabus of NEET and check and prepare for the additional areas which they have not studied in their Class 11 and Class 12.

 - Analyse strengths and weaknesses – It is very important to assess one’s strengths and weaknesses to prepare properly.
 Based on the analysis, one should plan the preparation strategy to improve the weak areas and revise the strong areas to not lose guard on the same.